Orbitale/pagoo/README.md

 * 🟩 HTTP Server
   * 🟩 Create an HTTP entrypoint for the webhook listener
   * 🟥 Create an HTTP entrypoint for the configuration update
-  * 🟥 Secure the config update entrypoint
+  * 🟥 Secure the config update entrypoint with an authentication system
   * ❓ Allow multiple instances to be started
 * 🟨 Configuration
   * 🟩 JSON config file